Save percentage is the percentage of saves a goalie makes to the number of shots made on the goal.

-- A “save” is considered to be a shot on goal that is stopped by the goaltender.
+- A “save” is a shot on the goal that the goaltender stops.

 What counts as a shot?

 A “shot” is an action that moves the ball towards the net.
 It either goes in the goal or the goaltender stops it.
 A shot that a non-goalie player blocks does not count (it counts as a blocked shot).
 A shot that misses the net or hits a post does not count (it counts as a missed shot).

 - Wikipedia –Save Percentage and Water Polo Goalkeeper describe the basics of each term.

 - Rules for FINA (Handbook & Rules), Water Polo Canada, Water Polo USA, and the NCAA– describes the rules of water polo and terms associated with the game.